Important Information

 #26 Risk management

-Risk management is the process of identifying, assessing and controlling or mitigating potential risks that could have an adverse impact on an investment or trade.
-It involves analysing and understanding the potential risks that may arise from different situations and developing strategies to manage or minimise these risks.
+Risk management is the process of identifying, assessing, and controlling or mitigating potential risks that could adversely affect an investment or trade.
+It involves analysing and understanding potential risks across different situations and developing strategies to manage or minimise them.

-This could mean using risk management tools, like setting a stop-loss, to cap the downside risk of a trade.
+This could mean using risk management tools, such as setting a stop-loss order, to limit a trade’s downside risk.

 #27 Portfolio

 A portfolio encompasses the assortment of financial securities held by traders in their trading account.
-It is common for traders to have multiple currency pairs within their portfolio, aiming to diversify and spread their risk.
-In the context of forex trading, a portfolio may include major, minor, and exotic currency pairs.
+It is common for traders to have multiple currency pairs in their portfolios to diversify and spread risk.
+In forex trading, a portfolio may include major, minor, and exotic currency pairs.

 #28 Liquidation

-Liquidation refers to the process of selling off all assets of a company or individual in order to pay off outstanding debts or obligations.
-This is typically done when a company or individual is unable to meet its financial obligations and is facing insolvency or bankruptcy.
+Liquidation is the process of selling a company’s or an individual’s assets to satisfy outstanding debts or obligations.
+This is typically done when a company or individual cannot meet its financial obligations and is at risk of insolvency or bankruptcy.

 #29 Volatility